 Most businesses don’t survive their first year on the market.
-Before they even realize it – or make any profit -, they are forced to file for bankruptcy and potentially lose all of their hard work and achievements.
+Before they even realize it – or make any profit -, they are forced to file for bankruptcy (unless they started working with an insolvency practitioner like Hudson Weir early on) and potentially lose all of their hard work and achievements.

 However, business bankruptcy cannot be described via a single definition, as there are multiple types of business bankruptcy – each with its benefits and disadvantages for the business itself.

 In the following lines, we’ll take a look at the three main types of business bankruptcy and at what they mean for entities that couldn’t resist the market!

 Bankruptcies are listed in the Bankruptcy Code of the US as chapters – chapter 11 is the first type.
 It is recommended for those entities that might be able to change their course of action in the future.
 How does it work?

 This chapter comes in the form of a plan that implies the reorganization of the entity without shutting it down.
 It will continue to operate under a trustee appointed by the court itself.

 Naturally, those in charge of the company must come up with a solid plan to escape debt and come out on top once again.
 Once the project is approved, it can be set in motion, and the business recovered.